hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 [Apache SkyWalking](https://skywalking.apache.org/) is an open source APM tool that can monitor, trace, and diagnose distributed systems.
 It’s especially designed for microservices, cloud native and container-based architectures.

 Apart from a list of supported agents to be used for instrumenting applications, Apache SkyWalking implements an [Envoy Access Log Service (ALS)](https://www.envoyproxy.io/docs/envoy/v1.18.2/api-v2/service/accesslog/v2/als.proto) based solution to provide observability on the service mesh under Kubernetes environment, no matter the architecture or language.
-A service mesh provides a mesh of _Layer 7_ proxies that manages network traffic between services.
-It supports application observability at the platform layer, instead of the application layer, by abstracting away how inter-process and service to service communications being handled in Kubernetes.
+A service mesh provides a mesh of _Layer 7_ proxies that manage network traffic between services.
+It supports application observability at the platform layer, instead of the application layer, by abstracting away how inter-process and service-to-service communications being handled in Kubernetes.
 Using a list of implemented analyzers, e.g.,  _k8s-mesh_ and _mx-mesh_, Apache SkyWalking can receive and analyze the detailed access logs of all requests, both _**HTTP**_ and _**TCP**_, emitted from Envoy ALS.
 With this solution, users could get the application service topology map, metrics graph, request details and error message with a very nice visualization.
 This observation solution is much easier to be added without language-specific technology.
 It can be extremely important for monitoring and visualizing applications that consist of many microservices running across on-premises, cloud-based or hybrid environments.

 Apache SkyWalking is lightweight and scalable.
 It can be easily set up as a *self-hosted* APM tool within a hybrid cloud environment, without any additional external resources for hosting the tool.
 This can help in the context of a resource-constrained environment and remove the privacy and security concerns customers may have in putting customer data that goes out to third-party services.